LiaScript/LiaScript/README.md

 __0.7.5__ (10/07/2020)

 * fix: jumping on animations on mobile or if content too long ...
+* update ace editor to 1.4.12

 __0.7.4__ (07/07/2020)